2018 Ohio Car Accident Statistics

 Driving is probably the most dangerous thing you will do today.
 Every year in Ohio, thousands of car accidents occur, and more than one thousand people die, on average, in traffic accidents.

 Not all car accidents can be avoided, but a great number of them are preventable.
 Distracted driving, drunk driving, excessive speeding, and failure to obey traffic laws are all common causes of traffic accidents.
+If you have been injured, contact a Columbus car accident lawyer today.

 Elk & Elk represents car accident victims throughout Ohio.
 Over the years, we have helped thousands of accident victims seek compensation and justice.
 We know how difficult the aftermath of a car accident can be, and we are committed to helping our clients move on with life.